cepro/simt-flux/README.md

 A Go service to control a microgrid battery, read from on-site meters, and upload telemetry.

+Physical devices are queried over ModbusTCP, and the associated data (or 'readings') are distributed to the various modules that use the data (e.g. to upload as telemetry to the cloud, make decisions about control behaviour, etc)

 The high-level architecture of the program is shown below:

 ![high_level](docs/high_level.png)

-The physical devices are queried over ModbusTCP, and the associated data (or 'readings') are distributed to the various modules that use the data (e.g. to upload as telemetry to the cloud, make decisions about control behaviour, etc)

 ## Configuration